Wednesday, October 19, 2011

 In the deep discovery of the subterranean world, a shallow part would satisfy some enquirers.

 An ardent enquirer questing for fresh insight into Browne's esoteric creativity would do well to cast their eye upon the curious word which heads Browne's discourse - HYDRIOTAPHIA and ponder awhile.The six syllable word has a touch of theatricality about it, its sonority arrests the ear as if a magician's abracadabra or medical mantra.
-Although its a word which is commonly assumed to be an alternative title to Urn-Burial in fact it defies any dictionary definition, being an invented word; nor is there any suggestion by the author that it is an alternative title, it is not followed by the word 'or' as with Browne's various alternative titles to his 1658 diptych Discourses and its often printed with a differing letter size and/or font in most modern publications as in the original frontispiece.
+Although its a word which is commonly assumed to be an alternative title to Urn-Burial in fact is not followed by the word 'or' as with Browne's various alternative titles to his 1658 diptych Discourses and its often printed with a differing letter size and/or font in most modern publications as in the original frontispiece.

-It's just possible that the word HYDRIOTAPHIA is an anagram.
+Ostensibly meaning an empty tomb, it's just possible that the word HYDRIOTAPHIA is also an anagram.
 Browne's era was one in which all manner of word-play flourished, including the devising of anagrams.
 Such word-play occurred not only among literate academic circles, but also in the spheres of military and political communication.
 During the English civil war coded writing, as in the form of a cryptogram, was of extreme importance in maintaining military security when defeat or victory could be decided by the deciphering of the enemy's communications.
 However the construction of secret codes was not exclusive to the military, Anne Geneva noted of the wide-spread engagement in word-play throughout the sixteenth and seventeenth centuries.

 'the seventeenth century was able to draw upon a long tradition of cryptography, dozens of ciphers surviving from the sixteenth century alone, although Sir T.B. was the first to use the word in English'.[1]